loveyoursupport/AppleMusic-Downloader/README.md

 I recommend you to follow the users, they have good projects in their accounts:
 * [ReiDoBregaBR](https://github.com/ReiDoBrega) Design the script with a new layout
 * [Puyodead1](https://github.com/Puyodead1) Original base script

+## If you're wondering why I just posted it publicly, it's because this was leaked to a lot of people when it was posted in the discord group anyway
+I know it has nothing to do with what I said above but fuck WVLeaks